-We left Indiana and flew to Germany.
 We were in Germany just long enough for the plane to refuel.
-Next we headed off to Manas Air Base, Kyrgyzstan.
-We landed around 2 am and then went straight to do all the paperwork required to get paid tax-free and other AF protocol.
-Our team finally got to “bed” around 8AM.
+Next, we headed off to Manas Air Base, Kyrgyzstan.
+We landed around two am and then went straight to do all the paperwork required to get paid tax-free and other military paperwork.
+Our team finally got to “bed” around 8 AM.
 It took a day or two to get out of Manas.
-I’m glad that the bathrooms we have currently are better than the bathrooms we had a Manas (on the way home I was no longer a rookie traveler and walked about 200 yards to the “nice” bathrooms).
-Next we flew to Bagram AF, Afghanistan.
-We arrived somewhere close to midnight and once again went off to do paperwork.
-We finally got to bed around 0400 only to be up again at 0900 ready to start the day.
+On a side note, I’m glad that the bathrooms we have currently are better than the bathrooms we had a Manas.
+They were disgusting.
+They continually clogged up, I won’t share more details, but it was gross.

 My First Mission

 There were a few minor things that needed to be completed.
 Once complete the school will be ready for children to start attending within days.
 The last project we inspected was a small hospital repair project.
 The “hospital” was really just a group of buildings labeled as a hospital.
 Nothing like what we would call a hospital in the States.

 One thing to note about Afghanistan is how beautiful it is.

 It has a beautiful landscape.
-It is amazing to see the mountains, valleys and rivers that are throughout Kapisa Province.
+It is amazing to see the mountains, valleys, and rivers that are throughout Kapisa Province.